ucd-csl/Scapade/README.md

 Contains 15 csv files provided from Zeeko with survey responses.
 Some of the responses are free text.
 These were used to extract misspellings and create the Zeeko dataset of misspellings.

+## 6.0 Known Issues and Future Work <a name="issues_and_future"><a/>

+### 6.1 Known Issues <a name="known_issues"><a/>

+* Re-run Birkbeck dataset with corrected implementation
+* Improve speed performance of lookups (currently disabled as not working 100% as intended)
+* Currently each benchmarked method (PySpell, SymSpell, Phoneme Method) all use their own custom dictionary.
+Creation and extension of a common lookup and generation dictionary is required to ensure all methods are using the same list of words.
+* Requires comparison against a phonetic spell checker, such as Aspell.

+### 6. 2 Future Work <a name="future_work"><a/>

+* Explore re-training g2p tool on misspellings to see if it results in an improvement in predicting phonemic representations.
+Need to investigate data to use and how this impacts generalisation of the model.
+* Investigate distance measure decrease between predicted phoneme sequence and target phoneme sequence.
+For example: stopping will be predicted as "S T OW P IH NG", but the distance between OW and AA (correct phoneme) will be reduced.
+This could be done by tuning the matrix to the speaker accent, or may need a new matrix trained on possible pronunciation of letters.